From Sonic Retro

-- Looking Up: Scrolls up by 104 pixels, at a rate of 2 per step.
+- Looking Up: Vertical focal point moves down by 104 pixels (effectively scrolling up), at a rate of 2 per step.

-- Looking Down: Scrolls down by 88 pixels, at a rate of 2 per step.
+- Looking Down: Vertical focal point moves up by 88 pixels (effectively scrolling down), at a rate of 2 per step.

 In Sonic 1, the camera begins to scroll immediately when you press up or down.
 Obviously, this is annoying if there is to be a spindash or super peel out in your engine.
 In Sonic 2, 3 & K, the solution is to simply wait 120 steps after you begin to hold the button before it starts scrolling.
 In Sonic CD, though, another method is employed.
 After you press the up or down button, you have 16 steps to press it again, upon which the screen begins to scroll.
 Unfortunately it will freeze the scrolling if you press the up or down button while the screen is already scrolling.
 For instance, look up by double-tapping, let go, and then press down.
 The screen will freeze, and stay there until you let go.
 Even initiating a spindash doesn't return things to normal.

-In all the games, once you let go of up or down (also in Sonic 2, 3, & K, once you initiate a spindash), the camera scrolls back to the neutral position by 2 pixels per step.
+In all the games, once you let go of up or down (also in Sonic 2, 3, & K, once you initiate a spindash), the vertical focal point scrolls back to the default position by 2 pixels per step.